AMEE4868rah/Password-check/README.md

 # Password-check
-A simple password checker that will check your password and tell you weather it's weak, medium or strong.
-# Password Strength Checker
+Password Strength Checker

+ Description
-This project checks if a password is strong, medium, or weak.
+This project checks if a password is strong, medium, or weak using Python.

-Built with Python.
+ Features
+- Checks password length
+- Detects uppercase and lowercase letters
+- Detects numbers and special characters

+ How to Run
+1. Open the file
+2. Run using Python
+3. Enter your password

+Author
+Hauwau Ladan